 The downside is that there's nowhere to hide - if you're crap you'll be found out in double quick time - and given the lack of foreign offices it's not the best place to go if you fancy heading off to the Med for a little R&R.

 Lawyers have complained that the firm "embraces change reluctantly" and that "the sacrifice of life outside the office is totally expected".
 Others worried about a logjam higher up the ranks, with one saying the firm "still needs to address hierarchy problems and how to manage with large number of senior solicitors and few partnership places".
 But there was a lot of praise for the "genuinely friendly" collegiate atmosphere, the "very bright people" and the "interesting and challenging work from trainee level up".
-Partners were described as "approachable" and the firm's Senior Partner, Charles Martin, received praise for his leadership.
+Partners were described as "approachable".
 As for its fuddy-duddy ways?
 "The firm's classic retro charm is bang on trend with hipsters".